mfranciscojr/100-Days-Of-Cloud/Journey/001/Readme.md

 Statement consist of
 - SID: an identifier for the statement(optional)
 - Effect: whether the statement allows or denies the access(Allow,Deny)
+- Principal: account/user/role which this policies applies to.
+- Action: List of actions this policy allow or denies
+- Resource: List of resources to which the actions applied to.

 Reference:

 ![IAM Policies](https://github.com/mfranciscojr/100-Days-Of-Cloud/blob/main/images/Day001/iampolicystructure.png)

+### IAM Password Policy

+:spiral_notepad: Notes:

+- Strong Password: higher security for the account
+- In AWS, you can setup a password policy
+  - set minimum password length
+  - require specific character types
+    - uppercase
+    - lowercase
+    - numbers
+    - non-alphanumeric characters
+- Allow all IAM users change their passwords
+- Have a password expiration which users needs to change periodically.
+- Prevent password re-use

+### MFA (Multi Factor Authentication)

+:spiral_notepad: Notes:

+- Provides additional layer of protection for AWS user account by having a digital or physical authenticators.
+- Best practice to use MFA for all aws accounts.
+- Even if password is compromised account is still secured as the bad actor needs the MFA to login.

+### How can users access AWS?

+:spiral_notepad: Notes:

+- To access AWS, three options are available
+  - AWS management console (Password + MFA)
+  - AWS Command Line Interface using access keys (CLI)
+  - AWS SDK - Software Development Kit
+- Access Keys are generated through the AWS Console
+- Users manage their own acces keys
+- Access Keys are secret, just like password.
+Don't share them.

+### What is AWS CLI?

+:spiral_notepad: Notes:

+- A tool that enables you to interact with AWS services using commands in your command line shell/terminal.
+- Direct access to the public API's oif AWS Services.
+- You can develop scripts to manage your resources.
+- It's open-source
+- Alternative to using AWS Console

+### What is AWS SDK?

+:spiral_notepad: Notes:

+- AWS SDK - Software development kit
+- Language specific API's(set of libraries)
+- Enables you to access and manage AWS Services Programmatically
+- Embedded within application
+- Supports
+  - Javascript, Python, PHP, .NET, Ruby, Java, Go, NodeJS, C++)
+  - Mobile SDK (Android, IOS)
+  - IOT Device SDK (Embedded C, Arduino)